bldur/bones/README.md

 Easy to adapt and change, as there is no "meat", just basic functionality bones.

+Focus is on greedily coaxing and forcing individual ip's in the blocklist.
+If it can't convert a CIDR /32 all /xx are stripped.

 On ARM64 Cortex 72A clocked to 1Ghz.